TheJoboReal/Noter/Uni/Notes/NewNotes/UAV Re-ID litterature.md

 In the context of [[SIFT feature Detection|SIFT features]] Deep embeddings are less interpretable but often more robust in challenging scenarios, achieving high accuracy and generali-sation.
 Yet, their successful extraction demands large-scale annotated datasets, extensive training and GPU hardware.
 **This need for hardware acceleration should not be an issue for us, since we send images back to the ground station for processing meaning a GPU should be accessable**

 [WildlifeDataset](https://arxiv.org/pdf/2311.09118) an open source toolkit for animal re-id.
+CLIP and DINOv2 are some animal Re-ID models.